syncfusion-content/wpf-docs/wpf/RichTextBox/Getting-Started.md

 1. Create new WPF application in Visual Studio

-2. Use the Syncfusion RibbonWindow instead of Window
+2. Use the Syncfusion&reg; RibbonWindow instead of Window

 ![WPF RibbonWindow](Getting-Started_images/wpf-ribbonwindow.jpeg)